learningmatter-mit/NeuralForceField/README.md

 The Neural Force Field (NFF) code is an API based on SchNet [1-4] and DimeNet [5].
 It provides an interface to train and evaluate neural networks for force fields.

-This code repository is developed at Learning Matter Lab (lead by prof. Rafael Gomez-Bombarelli) at MIT.
+This code repository is developed in the Learning Matter Lab (led by prof. Rafael Gomez-Bombarelli) at MIT.
 Please do not distribute.

 ## Installation from source